‘the Russian Mennonite STory’

-Awarded the Art Direction contract to design and produce a ten volume educational series called 'Mennonite History for Young People', which is being published by the D.F.
+Awarded the Art Direction contract to design and produce the ten volume educational series, 'Mennonite History for Young People', published by the D.F.
 Plett Historical Research Foundation.
-Book one is titled "Leaving Canada, The Journey to Mexico" and was published in Spring.
-The books will be used in the education system to teach children about Mennonite History.
-2016 – Present (Illustrations: Lynn Shwadchuck)
+The books are geared towards middle school children.
+The books will be used in the education system to teach Mennonite history.
+2016 – Present

 “Anikó provided an excellent balance of listening carefully to my vision of the history reader for young people that I was working on, encouraging my own creative thinking, providing clear guidance around matters of what would and would not work design-wise, and then applying her talent, creativity, expertise and common sense to designing a very satisfactory product."